fintx/fintx-accounting/README.md

 ## What's is fintx-accounting

 fintx-accounting is general accounting project for all fintx projects.
 It supports:
-Double entry accounting/booking;
+* Double entry accounting/booking;
-Single entry accounting/booking;
+* Single entry accounting/booking;
-Account operation/control;
+* Account operation/control;
+* 24*7 working;
+* multi time zone region;

 ## Using
 This is something that you get for free just by adding the following dependency inside your project: